catejst/toguru/README.md

 persistent actor.

-The processing of GET requests is similar; since it does not alter the database and the actor state, the steps 6. (recover) and 7. (update) can be omitted in the request flow.
+The processing of GET requests is similar; since it does not alter the database and the actor state, the steps 5. (persist), 6. (recover), and 7. (update) can be omitted in the request flow.

 ## License